TodePond/TodePondDotCom/wikiblogarden/blending/goals/community/readme.md

 Are some of the reasons I heard.

 And in my opinion, these people are often doing the most closed-off and secretive research.
-They've locked themselves in a room for months on end, lying to themselves that they'll be able to figure it all out by themselves, or they'll release their [new website next month](https://x.com/worrydream/status/1753116042254340526) (for real this time).
+They've locked themselves in a room for months on end, lying to themselves that they'll be able to figure it all out by themselves, or with a small secretive group, or they'll release their [new website next month](https://x.com/worrydream/status/1753116042254340526) (for real this time).

 Keeping your research secret or closed-source is very stupid, in my opinion.
-If you're working with brand new primitives for computing or interaction or whatever, you NEED PEOPLE TO USE IT while you're still building it.
+If you're working with brand new primitives for computing or interaction or whatever, you NEED THE PUBLIC TO USE IT while you're still building it.
 You need HUNDREDS if not THOUSANDS of people to use your thing.
-Let them play with it, let them poke it, let them break it and fork it, let them SEE IT.
+Let them play with it, let them poke it, let them break it and fork it, let them see it.

 Share your scrappy fiddles!
 This is especially useful if you're in uncharted territory, without a clear use case in mind.
 Who knows what your thing will be used for?